Lead ammunition restrictions – your questions answered

 Will this affect target shooters?

-• Outdoor ranges need to have lead recovery measures in place.
-95 per cent of rifle ranges follow best practice on de-leading and will be able to continue using lead.
-Ranges that don’t comply with risk management measures have two years to put these measures in place and lead rifle ammunition can continue to be used until 2028.
+• It is expected that 93 per cent of registered rifle ranges follow best practice on de-leading and will be able to continue using lead.
+Ranges that do not comply with risk management measures have two years to put these measures in place and lead rifle ammunition can continue to be used until 2028.

 What if the quarry I shoot is not entering the food chain (e.g. foxes)?